jenneferaguda/mws-restaurant-stage-1/README.md

 ## Leaflet.js and Mapbox:

 This project uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-To know more about mapbox, please see [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.

 ### License
 Copyright ©2019 by Jennefer Aguda